-BCC congratulates the 2017 winners of the 6th Annual Herbert Randolph Kiser Memorial Scholarship, Alex Lee-Papstavros and Carrie Shao.
+BCC congratulates the 2020 winner of the 9th Annual Herbert Randolph Kiser Memorial Scholarship, Shantel Teixeira!

 The Herbert Randolph Kiser Memorial Scholarship was established to help young people realize their full potential.
 Herbert Randolph "Randy" Kiser was born in Waltham, Massachusetts in 1956.
 Randy received the majority of his formal education in the Boston Public Schools and last attended Boston English.
 In May 1974, Randy was returning home from work when he was approached by two young men on Gallivan Boulevard near Neponset Circle in Dorchester.
 Randy’s life was taken as a result of a racially motivated attack.